girliemac/getting-started-lessons/github-basics/README.md

 This sends your commits in your “main” branch to GitHub.

-If you want to continue making changes and pushing them to GitHub you’ll just need to use the following three commands:
+If you want to continue making changes and pushing them to GitHub you’ll need to use the following three commands:

 ```
 git add .